henry-oberholtzer/currency-exchange/README.md

 *   User should see a message in the DOM when an error is recieved
 *   If a particular currency is not available to convert from, user should recieve a message in the DOM to that affect

+#### Extra Features

+*   Allow for converting between all currency types
+*   Allow for convertion from and to USD
+*   Cache API results
+*   Dropdown menu for currencies

 ### Technical Requirements

 *   Application must make an API call